Great Bolas: Boundary and administrative changes

 The Domesday Book does not mention Great Bolas, as at that time it was part of the manor of Isombridge, held by Ralph de Mortimer of Earl Roger de Montgomery.
 It was either him, or his son Earl Hugh who founded the Forestership of Shropshire.
 The chief forester of Shropshire lived in Great Bolas, and the Foresters of Shropshire were known as the "Foresters of Bolas".

-Great Bolas was once part of an Ecclesiastical Parish, and later became part of the civil Parish of Waters Upton.
+Great Bolas was once part of an ecclesiastical parish, on 1 April 1988 the parish was abolished and merged with Waters Upton.

 Village amenities

 In 1284, Great Bolas was owned by one of the foresters who looked after the Royal Forest of Wrekin, a twice yearly court and gallows were set up making the village important in the surrounding area.

 In 1881 the village had a rectory, a school, grave yard, a corn mill named Bolas Mill, post office, a pump and two wells along with St John’s Church.
 By 1901, Manor Farm was built as well as an extra pump.

 By 1926 a Parish room was added and Bolas House was extended.
 Bolas Mill is now disused but the building remains standing.

 In 1971, Manor Farm changed its name to Bolas Manor and the River Meese’s course was also straightened.